harveybc/feature-eng/README_mssa_predictor.md

 ## Description

-Performs MSSA decomposition of an input dataset, uses a configurable number of output channels and a configurable window size, generate a prediction for each input feature and the output dataset has num_rows = input_num_rows-(window_size+forward_ticks).
+Performs MSSA decomposition of an input dataset, uses a configurable number of output channels and a configurable window size, dividing the generate a prediction for each input feature and the output dataset has num_rows = input_num_rows-(window_size+forward_ticks).

 Optionally, this plugin calculate the error (MSE) between the input dataset and the output dataset.